StijnOostdam/WixComponentGenerator/README.md

 # WizComponentGenerator
-Console application that inserts components from a projects output folder into a Wiz setup file (.wxs)
+Console application that inserts components from a projects output folder into a [Wix](http://wixtoolset.org/) setup file (.wxs)

 Used for building .wxs file for [Winleafs](https://github.com/StijnOostdam/Winleafs)